Follow me as I Start a Blog – and Take it from Zero to Awesome…

 - Google XML Sitemap generator – helps Google index your site properly.

 - All in One SEO pack – Takes care of your title tags, meta descriptions, and a bunch of other related SEO stuff.
-If you are running Thesis, skip this plugin since Thesis actually does a better job of taking care of this stuff natively.
+Alternatively, Rank Math refers to itself as the “Swiss Army Knife of WordPress SEO.”
+It’s relatively new but has garnered a large base of enthusiastic users.

 Next up – Social Media Sharing tools